-Welcome to WELLWVU’s Carruth Center for Psychological and Psychiatric Services (CCPPS) Web site.
+Welcome to WELLWVU’s Carruth Center for Psychological and Psychiatric Services (CCPPS) website.
 Whether you are an undergraduate, graduate, or professional student, full-time or part-time, we want to help you complete your education.

-Your time at WVU may be filled with transitions, self-exploration and change.
-Our services and programs are designed to support you through these experiences, help you succeed in college, and guide you toward a more fulfilling life.
-We strive to provide these services in an atmosphere that is welcoming, comfortable, and multiculturally sensitive for all students, faculty and staff.
+be filled with transitions, self-exploration, and change.
+Our services and programs are designated to support you through these experiences, help you succeed in college, and guide you toward a more fulfilling life.
+We strive to provide these services in an atmosphere that is welcoming, comfortable, and multiculturally sensitive for all students, faculty, and staff.

 If you or someone you know is feeling suicidal, the hotlines below can also provide assistance:

 WELLWVU’s Carruth Center for Psychological and Psychiatric Services (CCPPS) is dedicated to fostering a supportive learning environment for all members of the WVU community.
 We are grateful for the diversity of our Mountaineer family, which can span age, appearance, ethnicity and race, financial means, gender, language, military experience, nationality, physical and mental abilities, politics, religion and spirituality, region, and sexual orientation.
 We believe that acknowledging the cultural wealth of everyone helps us to recognize, at once, the uniqueness and the universality of the human experience.
 This recognition of our similarities and differences can make us mindful of how we define ourselves and treat other members of our Gold and Blue community.
-Join us, as we encourage staff and others to engage in open and ongoing dialogue about the attitudes, values, and beliefs that shape us, individually and collectively, in this global age.
+Join us as we encourage staff and others to engage in open and ongoing dialogue about the attitudes, values, and beliefs that shape us, individually and collectively, in this global age.